-1. Remove sewage drain hose from LP service compartment (located on driver side).
+1. Remove sewage drain hose from utility compartment (located on driver side).

-Sewage Drain Hose (Located in LP service compartment)
+Sewage Drain Hose (Located in utility compartment)

-2. Remove dust cap from sewage drain outlet and connect sewer hose.
+2. Remove dust cap from sewage drain outlet and connect sewage drain hose.
 Be sure it is firmly attached.

-Sewage Drain Outlet

-(Located ahead of rear driver side wheel)
+Sewage Drain Outlet/Dust Cap (Located ahead of rear driver side wheel) -Typical View

--Typical View

-- 3. Place the outlet end of sewer hose into disposal opening. - 4.
-Open the black water drain valve with a quick pull and make sure there are no sags in the hose.
+- 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
+Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close black water valve as soon as tank is empty.
+Close the Black Waste Tank Drain valve as soon as tank is empty.

-Black Water Drain Valve (Located ahead of rear driver side wheel) -Typical View
+Black Waste Tank Drain Valve (Located ahead of rear driver side wheel) -Typical View

-NOTE: DO NOT OPEN BOTH VALVES AT ONCE.
-Do not open the gray tank valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the drain hose.
+NOTE: DO NOT OPEN BOTH VALVES AT

+ONCE.
+Do not open the Gray Waste Tank

+Drain valve until the black tank is

+drained and Black Waste Tank Drain

+valve is closed to avoid sewage back-up

+into gray tank.
+Gray water also rinses

+any black water solids from the sewage

+drain hose.

-5. Open the gray water drain valve and hold the waste pump switch (located in the water service center).
-Release the waste pump switch and close the gray water valve as soon as the tank is empty.
+5. Open the Gray Waste Tank Drain valve and hold the Waste Pump switch (located in the water service center).
+Release the Waste Pump switch and close the Gray Waste Tank Drain valve as soon as the tank is empty.

-NOTE: Sound of waste pump will change significantly when tank is empty.
+NOTE: Sound of Waste Pump will change significantly when tank is empty.

-Gray Water Drain Valve (Located underneath rear driver side bumper)
+Gray Waste Tank Drain Valve (Located underneath rear driver side bumper)